A Capella Singing Group Workshop Series

 Windham Campbell Literary Festival

-Now in its tenth year, the Windham Campbell Literary Festival brings the Windham Campbell prize recipients in the fields of drama, nonfiction, fiction, and poetry to Yale’s campus for a week of celebratory events.
+The Windham Campbell Literary Festival brings the Windham Campbell prize recipients in the fields of drama, nonfiction, fiction, and poetry to Yale’s campus for a week of celebratory events.
 Highlight events from past festivals have included a panel discussion and writing workshops for students at Cooperative Arts & Humanities High School, film screenings, and a group reading by all the prizewinners.
 All festival events are free and open to the public.

 World Culture and Language After School Studies (World CLASS)

-WYBCx Yale Radio Internship
+WYBCx Yale Radio Teen Takeover

 Yale Athletics Youth Days